You Deserve Answers

 The COVID-19 vaccines have been through rigorous studies to ensure they are as safe as possible.
 They have been authorized for use by the U.S. Food and Drug Administration.
 Tens of thousands of volunteers have participated in the clinical trials.
 The vaccines were found to be safe for people with underlying health conditions.
 The safety of the vaccines continues to be monitored.
 Learn more about how the U.S. Centers for Disease Control and Prevention is ensuring the safety of the COVID-19 vaccines.

 Currently, only the Pfizer/BioNTech vaccine can be given to those 12 and older.
 The vaccine was first tested in people age 16 and older.
 Additional studies found the vaccine to be safe in children age 12 to 15, with side effects comparable to those seen in study participants age 16 to 25.
 Fever was a slightly more common side effect in the 12- to 15-year-olds.
-Experts from the University of Rochester Medical Center answer some common questions about the vaccine’s safety, effectiveness and importance in these younger teens.
+Experts from Rochester Regional Health and the University of Rochester Medical Center answer some common questions about the vaccine’s safety, effectiveness and importance in these younger teens.

 The Johnson & Johnson/Janssen COVID-19 vaccine became available for use again on April 23, after a thorough safety review by a CDC panel.
 Use of the vaccine had been paused for 10 days after reports of a rare and severe type of blood clot in individuals after receiving the Johnson & Johnson vaccine.
 During its review, the CDC panel determined that the benefits of administering the vaccine greatly outweigh the very small degree of risk associated with its use, particularly now that the risk and treatment protocols are better understood.
 The risk of blood clotting is much higher for people who contract COVID than it is for people who receive the J&J vaccine.